Litter boxes in schools hoax: 2022 United States elections

 In the months leading up to the 2022 United States elections, online mentions of the litter boxes in schools increased significantly as several Republican candidates repeated the hoax.
 It was also mentioned by talk show hosts such as Joe Rogan.
 Attempts by the news media to debunk false rumors were largely unsuccessful in stopping their spread.

 Many of the prominent American politicians seeking public office who promoted the hoax were defeated in the 2022 elections.
 Among those who promoted the hoax who were unsuccessful in seeking public office included New Hampshire candidate for U.S. Senate Don Bolduc, Colorado candidate for governor Heidi Ganahl, Illinois candidate for the U.S. House of Representatives Catalina Lauf, Minnesota candidate for governor Scott Jensen, and Maine candidate for the U.S. House of Representatives Ed Thelander.
-Those who had promoted the hoax and prevailed in their races included U.S. Senate candidate J.D.
-Vance from Ohio and incumbent U.S. Representatives Marjorie Taylor Greene and Lauren Boebert.
+Those who had promoted the hoax and prevailed in their races included U.S. Senate candidate JD Vance from Ohio and incumbent U.S. Representatives Marjorie Taylor Greene and Lauren Boebert.

 Virginia Chamlee of People said that Bolduc's repeating of the false claims during his political campaign may have alienated moderate voters and led to his defeat by Maggie Hassan in the race for a New Hampshire United States Senate seat.